by Martin Maenza

 “I think we can count on that,” she laughed.

-Dawn looked at him a bit surprised.
+Dawn looked at him, surprised.
 “How so?
 I think dating relationships are rather complicated anyway without mixing it up with your super-hero identity.
 That’s just asking for trouble.”

 Dawn didn’t say a word.
-She didn’t have an answer for Hank’s question.
-She turned back to the movie.
+She didn’t have an answer for Hank’s question and turned back to the movie.

-Jonny Double managed to locate Chee Wu easily enough and spent the next couple of hours trailing him discreetly about Chinatown.
+Jonny Double managed to locate Chee Wu easily enough and spent the next couple of hours discreetly trailing him through Chinatown.
 The American detective was rather pleased with how things had been going so far.
-Obviously this Chee Wu isn’t so cautious, he thought to himself as he watched the Chinese man head down an alleyway.
+Obviously, this Chee Wu isn’t so cautious, he thought to himself as he watched the Chinese man head down an alleyway.
 Now to find out what he’s involved in.

-He slipped down the alleyway and arrived at a door.
+Slipping down the alleyway, he arrived at a door.
 He cautiously tried the handle, but it was locked.
 Damn! he thought.
 Wu must be inside.
 I need to find another way in.
-He looked about the alleyway and noticed a fire escape ladder hanging down that lead-up to the building’s rooftop.
+Looking around the alley, he noticed a fire escape ladder hanging down, leading to the building’s rooftop.
 Maybe I can find some luck up there.

-The man moved a couple of wood crates over and positioned them beneath the ladder.
-Standing upon them, Jonny was able to jump up and grab the bottom rung of the metal ladder.
+The man moved a couple of wooden crates over and positioned them beneath the ladder.
+Standing on the crates, Jonny jumped up and managed to grab the bottom rung of the metal ladder.
 “Ugh,” he groaned silently as he hoisted himself up.
 “This would’a been a lot easier years ago.”
-Still, the man managed to pull himself up so that he could climb the rest of the way to the roof of the small warehouse.
+Still, he managed to pull himself up and climb the rest of the way to the roof of the small warehouse.

-Once up top, Jonny found a small skylight window that he was able to open wide enough.
+Once on top, Jonny found a small skylight window that he was able to open wide enough.
 This allowed him a view of what was going on inside as well as a way to overhear the conversation.
 Chee Wu was being questioned by a bald Chinese man with a mustache who sat in a wheelchair.
 The bald man spoke loudly, with some intensity to his voice.
-Jonny was able to decipher a good bit of the Chinese from the discussion.
+Jonny was able to decipher much of the Chinese being spoken.

 “Are you certain of the Prime Minister’s location?” the bald man asked.